 Praia da Culatra – Culatra’s Beautiful Beach

 The main reason for visitors is the incredible Praia da Culatra on the southern side of the island.
 It’s an extensive white sand beach that stretches the entirety of the island.
-The most remote and wild section is at the western tip of the island, but if you head east you’ll find Praia da Ilha do Farol.
+The most remote and wild section is at the western tip of the island, but if you head west you’ll find Praia da Ilha do Farol.
 To get to the beach you’ll first need to cross the island and its dunes on a 1km long boardwalk.
 The boardwalk itself is impressive and serves two purposes.
 As well offering a quick and easy way across the dunes, it also protects them from human contact.
 So please keep to the boardwalk and don’t attempt your own crossing!
 Once you’ve walked across you’ll be greeted with a beautiful and remote beach that is often referred to as paradise!

 Praia da Culatra – Beach Facilities